HIV/AIDS Care Continuum

 WhY is the HIV care continuum important?

-By closely examining the proportion of people living with HIV engaged in each of the five separate stages of the HIV care continuum, policymakers and service providers are able to pinpoint where gaps may exist in connecting people living with HIV to sustained, quality care, and to implement system improvements and service enhancements that better support individuals as they move from one stage in the continuum to the next.
+By closely examining the proportion of people living with HIV engaged in each stage of the HIV care continuum, policymakers and service providers are able to pinpoint where gaps may exist in connecting people living with HIV to sustained, quality care, and to implement system improvements and service enhancements that better support individuals as they move from one stage in the continuum to the next.
 Knowing where the drop-offs are most pronounced, and for what populations, is vital to knowing how, where, and when to intervene to break the cycle of HIV transmission in the United States.

-By identifying gaps and implementing improvements, we can increase the proportion of people living with HIV who are prescribed ART and are able to adhere to their treatment so that they can achieve viral load suppression.
+By identifying gaps and implementing improvements, we can increase the proportion of people living with HIV who are prescribed ART and are able to stay engaged in HIV medical care and adhere to their treatment so that they can achieve viral load suppression.
 This will allow them to live healthier, longer lives and reduce the chances that they will transmit HIV to others.

 How is the hiv care continuum Being Used?